kvinzheng/dor_coding_exercise/README.md

 ```

 This time, both actions ```retrieveToken``` and ```loadAllData``` just know that they take in an object.
 From there, I can simply mock the two functions within the Api Class(extraArgument in the Thunk-Middleware) ```axiosToken``` and ```axiosData```.

-Bonus: The code is more module and structured.
-I love this refactored code.
-In factor, I can also store future API calls inside the src/utils/Api.js directory.
-If the applications get really big, this structure can potentially help the company.

 <img src="./src/assets/after_refactor.png" width="600"/>